|AT A GLANCE||PRICING||HEADLINE|

 As such, we think all types of sleepers will be just fine on these beds.
 Back and stomach sleepers will find that the beds provide a good amount of support and side sleepers will find the top layers on both beds to be very soft and gentle around their primary pressure points.
 Plus, the other nice thing is that you don’t get any sort of that stuck-in-the-mud feeling that is common among beds that contain memory foam.
 This means combo sleepers will find it very easy to rotate between positions on both mattresses.

-Weight also affects how you perceive a mattress to feel.
+Weight has an affect on how you perceive a mattress to feel.
 Heavier folks tend to sink further into a mattress compared to smaller sized individuals since they exert more force onto the surface.
 As a result, large individuals generally think most mattresses feel quite soft.
-Given this, heavy people might think the Casper and Lull mattresses feel more like a medium-soft as opposed to the medium rating mentioned in the previous section, which is based on an average sized person.
-If you’re reading this and you consider yourself a large individual, you may want to check out our list of the Best Mattresses For Big People.
+Given this, heavy people might think the original Casper and Lull mattresses feel more like a medium-soft as opposed to the medium rating mentioned in the previous section, which is based on an average sized person.

 After testing each mattress, we think both beds sleep temperature neutral.
 The mattresses do not use any special textiles or materials to actively cool you down throughout the night, but our testing team didn’t feel like they warmed up either.
 Given this, we think external factors will ultimately play more of role in determining your sleeping temperature as opposed to the bed itself.
 For example, how low you set your thermostat, the type of pajamas your wear to bed, and what kind of sheets/blanket/comforter combination you use will have more of an effect on how warm or cool you sleep.